-Over the last few years, and namely after the world financial crisis after 2007 (that deeply affected the banking system in many countries), the authorities in Europe have put the capital markets efficiency at the center of their priorities, especially with the launch and implementation of the Capital Markets Union (CMU), a priority within the agenda of the EU Commission.
+Over the last few years, and namely after the world financial crisis after 2007 (that deeply affected the banking system in many countries), the authorities in Europe have put the capital markets efficiency at the centre of their priorities, especially with the launch and implementation of the Capital Markets Union (CMU), a priority within the agenda of the EU Commission.

-For years EFFAS has been involved in capital markets subjects, namely through its European Bond Commission, acting on the communication of the major needs of professionals in these areas, in promoting brainstorming regarding the issues and also in developing strandards in areas such as indices, performance measurement, etc.
+For years EFFAS has been involved in capital markets subjects, namely through its European Bond Commission, acting on the communication of the major needs of professionals in these areas, in promoting brainstorming regarding the issues and also in developing standards in areas such as indices, performance measurement, etc.

 As such, the EFFAS Capital Markets Commission (CMC) is stablished with the following Mission Statement:

 - Promoting the role and visibility of EFFAS at the European and international level concerning capital markets issues